 Because when you pedal it, you go as fast as a car.

 No. You pedal as you would an ordinary bicycle; the system boosts your input/effort.
-You never have to pedal the Raht if you don’t want to – it will still function as an electric vehicle.
+You can set the boost level you want to be; minimum boost – harder pedal effort; maximum boost – less pedal effort.
+And you never have to pedal the Raht if you don’t want to – it will still function as an electric vehicle.
 It has a throttle always available on the steering wheel.

 It is regulated by the government as a motorcycle, but in most states you won’t need a motorcycle license to drive it; just motorcycle plates.
 You can think of it as a covered, 2-seat, 3-wheel electric motorcycle with a pedal generator.